Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

 If you’ve uploaded an assessment directly from an individual feature’s assessment form, you’re all done — great job!
 However, if you have saved one or more assessments instead, you can either upload them individually or submit them all at once using the app’s feature cache.
 To upload individually, simply reopen the saved assessment form while connected to Wi-Fi or cellular data, and tap the ‘UPLOAD’ button.

 To upload multiple saved assessments at once, use the feature cache.
-You can access this by opening the Settings window — just tap the gear icon located in the top right-hand corner of the app.
+You can access this by opening the Settings window.
 In the Settings window, you’ll see a summary of the features you’ve already uploaded, as well as a list of cached features (i.e., saved assessments) that are still waiting to be uploaded.
 The app displays counts for both new features and edited ones (edited features are those that already existed in the database and have been updated).
 If there are one or more assessments in the “Cached Features waiting for upload” section, you can tap the ‘UPLOAD FEATURES’ button to submit all saved assessments at once.
 Once the upload is complete, the counts of cached features will reset to zero.

 .. figure:: img/android_upload.png
     :align: center